From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials

-However, we can take more general operators than averaging of coherent states.
-Taking a function $g$ on the phase space, one can indeed associate to it an operator by doing the inverse of the Wigner transform, called the Weyl transform, and defined as the operator with integral kernel
+However, we can consider more general operators than simply the averaging of coherent states.
+Given a function $g$ on the phase space, one can perform the inverse of the Wigner transform, called the Weyl quantization, to define the operator $\op_g$ as the operator with integral kernel

-This operator will verify the hypotheses of the initial condition of Theorem~\ref{thm:regularity} if $g$ is sufficiently smooth and decaying at infinity, as proved for example in \cite[Section~3]{lafleche_strong_2020}. \end{remark}
+This operator satisfies the hypotheses of the initial condition of Theorem~\ref{thm:regularity} if $g$ is sufficiently smooth and decays at infinity, as proved for example in \cite[Section~3]{lafleche_strong_2021}. \end{remark}